seqdb/seqdb/crates/rawdb/README.md

-# seqdb
+# rawdb

-A K.I.S.S.
-(Keep It Simple, Stupid) sequential storage engine that provides storage with dynamic region management.
+A very simple filesystem like storage engine that provides storage with dynamic region management.

-## What is seqdb?
+## What is rawdb?

-seqdb is a lightweight storage engine designed for applications that need to store and retrieve data in named regions on disk.
+rawdb is a lightweight storage engine designed for applications that need to store and retrieve data in named regions on disk.
 It provides:

 - **Dynamic region management** with automatic resizing and defragmentation
 - **Sequential writes** optimized for append-heavy workloads